Wrexham: Parish Church of St. Giles

-St. Giles is the Parish Church of Wrexham and is considered to be the greatest medieval church in Wales.
+St. Giles is the Anglican parish church of Wrexham and is considered to be the greatest medieval church in Wales.
 It includes a colourful ceiling of flying musical angels, two early eagle lecterns, a window by the artist Edward Burne-Jones and the Royal Welch Fusiliers chapel.
 In the graveyard is the tomb of Elihu Yale who was the benefactor of Yale University in New Haven, Connecticut, United States and after whom Yale College Wrexham is named.
 As a tribute to Yale and his resting place, a scaled-down replica of the church tower, known as Wrexham Tower was constructed at Yale University.
 The tower appears in an 18th-century rhyme, as one of the Seven Wonders of Wales.
-In 2015, a first edition (1611) of the King James Bible (also known as the Authorized Version) was discovered in a cabinet by the Rector of the church.
+In 2015, a first edition (1611) of the King James Bible (also known as the Authorized Version) was discovered in a cabinet by the Vicar of the parish.